gknappattack/Supercomputer-Instructions/README.md

 <br>

 Once the environment is set up, all that is left to do is submit our job to the supercomputer's scheduler and wait for the results.
+In this section, we will copy the files from our local computer to the supercomputer and send them to the scheduler to be run.

 <br>